glmdgrielson/words/atlas/lovely-147.md

 derision amongst the sector and 147 was no stranger to this.
-After all, it is a natural response to a fellow telling you your way of life is inherently wrong for reasons that are no stronger than saying that things are just like that, when the counterexamples outweighed those that supposedly followed the rule.
+After all, it is a natural response to a fellow telling you your way of life is inherently wrong for reasons that are no stronger than saying that things are just like that, when the counterexamples outnumbered those that supposedly followed the rule.

 All of this was painfully obvious to the noble's _daughter_, who was given the very not subtle name of Virginia.
 Her father thought it symbolized a great